Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo: EXPERIMENTS

 In this section we asses the sensitivity of DR-G-HMC to tuning parameters, especially the damping $\gamma$ that determines directed motion for G-HMC samplers.
 HMC and its variants are notoriously sensitive to its trajectory length $\tau = n \epsilon$ that determines directed motion for HMC samplers.
 Before NUTS auto-tuned this parameter, HMC was incredibly difficult to use.

 In \autoref{fig:robust_damping} we run DR-G-HMC on multiple posteriors for $T=10^5$ gradient evaluations with damping values $\gamma = [0.01, 0.04, 0.08, 0.12, 0.16, 0.2]$.
 We measure error in mean ($\mathcal{L}_{\theta, T}$) and variance ($\mathcal{L}_{\theta^2, T}$) and find that DR-G-HMC errors are remarkably stable across a wide range of damping values and posteriors.
 This indicates DR-G-HMC is insensitive to the damping value $\gamma$ and perhaps has an easier time making directed motion than HMC.
 Furthermore, in our box plot, we find the variance across DR-G-HMC chains is often larger than the variance between different damping values.
-This suggests chain initialization plays a larger role than the damping itself. \autoref{app:robust} demonstrates robustness to additional DR-G-HMC tuning parameters.
+This suggests chain initialization plays a larger role than the damping itself. \autoref{app:robust} demonstrates robustness to additional DR-G-HMC tuning parameters. \autoref{app:runtime} compares wallclock runtime of DR-G-HMC and DR-HMC.